 The foreseeability test focuses on the foreseeability of harm to the take-home plaintiff.
-Some courts hold that takehome exposure cannot be foreseeable under any circumstances, while others hold that it may be foreseeable, depending on the time period of exposure, knowledge of asbestos hazards, relationship between the take-home plaintiff and the person who tracked it home (spouse, uncle, etc.), and the ability to warn about, and protect, against the hazard, among other factors.
+Some courts hold that take-home exposure cannot be foreseeable under any circumstances, while others hold that it may be foreseeable, depending on the time period of exposure, knowledge of asbestos hazards, relationship between the take-home plaintiff and the person who tracked it home (spouse, uncle, etc.), and the ability to warn about, and protect, against the hazard, among other factors.

-In the context of take-home claims based on negligence against premises owners, employers, and contractors, an emerging majority of courts in states where the issue has been addressed have held that no duty is owed.
+In the context of take-home claims based on negligence against premises owners, employers, and contractors, what was an emerging no duty trend - - in states addressing the issue - appears to have stalled.

 When take-home claims are asserted as products liability claims against manufacturers or suppliers, the products law of that jurisdiction governs.
 Trends as to such claims are hard to discern, with decisions closely tied to the product, time period at issue, and other case-specific factors.
-In this article, the take-home products liability decisions discussed are primarily those in which the court focused on the time period of the takehome exposure and its impact on the viability of such claims.
+In this article, the take-home products liability decisions discussed are primarily those in which the court focused on the time period of the take-home exposure and its impact on the viability of such claims.

-2017 Take-Home Case Filings
+2018 Take-Home Case Filings

-While the focus of this article is on takehome duty decisions, it is worth noting that KCIC Consulting reports that takehome filings in 2017 were lower - as a percentage of all asbestos case filings - than recent years, coming in at 4.1 percent of all asbestos claims filings.
+While the focus of this article is on takehome duty decisions, it is worth noting that KCIC Consulting reports that takehome filings in 2018 were lower - as a percentage of all asbestos case filings - than recent years, coming in at 3.5 percent of all asbestos claims filings, compared to 4.1 percent in 2017 and 4.9 percent in 2016.